BerkeleyAutomation/gqcnn/docs/source/index.rst

 Berkeley AUTOLAB's GQCNN Package
 ================================
-The `gqcnn` package supports training Grasp Quality Neural Networks (GQ-CNNs) on datasets from the `Dexterity Network`_ (Dex-Net) and using GQ-CNNs to plan parallel-jaw grasps from point clouds on a physical robot.
+The `gqcnn` package facilitates training Grasp Quality Neural Networks (GQ-CNNs) on datasets from the `Dexterity Network`_ (Dex-Net) and using GQ-CNNs to plan parallel-jaw grasps from point clouds on a physical robot.
 Installation has been tested on Ubuntu 12.04, 14.04, and 16.04.

 Please raise all bugs, feature requests, and other issues under the `Github Issues`_.